MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSBlobServiceMetricDefinition.md

 # Get-ACSBlobServiceMetricDefinition

 ## SYNOPSIS
-Retrieve the metric definitions of Blob service
+Gets the metric definitions of the BLOB service.

 ## SYNTAX